Chapter 7: Scaling Up#

 Number Needed to Harm (NNH)

-Common mistake: RR can only be calculated from cohort or experimental studies where the denominator (population at risk) is known.
-In a case-control study, you cannot calculate RR — you use the Odds Ratio (OR) instead.
+Common mistake: Relative Risk (RR) can only be calculated from cohort studies or clinical trials where you know the total population at risk (like the Framingham study).
+In a case-control study (where researchers artificially select a set number of sick and healthy people), you cannot calculate risk.
+You must use the Odds Ratio (OR) instead.

 Section 4: Chi-Square Tests#